nconway15/Sailing-Code/README.md

 # Sailing-Code
 All code created or modified for Senior Thesis as of May 1, 2015.

-Running code required additional files not in this directory, Including:
+Actually running code requires additional files not in this directory, Including:
 -A servo library (servo.h)
 -Energia library (Energia.h)
 -Arduino library to port over commands